agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

     }
 })
 ```
-Such Storage can be registered in AgileTs with the [registerStorage()](#registerstorage) method.
+A Storage Interface can be registered with AgileTs using the [registerStorage()](#registerstorage) method.
-After a successful registration we can store/[persist](../state/Methods.md#persist) any State in the Storage.
+After a successful registration we can store/[persist](../state/Methods.md#persist) any State into this particular Storage.

 ### 📭 Props